DoroMartoski/SFAdvancedAdmin/General Notes.md

 * If a user does not choose a language when publishing content, the content is asssociated with the user's personal language by default.
 * if the user's personal language is different from the organization's language, content published by the user is associated with the user's language, not the organization's language.
 * Enable content delivery by choosing the Enable Creation of Content Deliveries for Salesforce files under the Content Deliveries section in Setup.
+* Best practice to require password protection on content delivery if your users will be sending confidential documents through content delivery. **3 password options through Org-wide default** => Password protection is optional and defaults to off, Password protection is optional and defaults to ON and lastly Password protection is required (with this option, Password is generated each time a content delivery is created - users cannot opt out of the password requirement.

 ### Content packs
 * This is a collection of related documents or files that are stored as a group in Salesforce CRM Content.